 Coming to Budapest around the Holiday season gives you a great opportunity to explore the culinary traditions.
 So here is a quick list of foods that you should try while in Budapest: fisherman’s soup, fried fish, potato salad in vinegar, stuffed cabbage, beigli (traditional Christmas pastry with walnut or poppy seed), pork and cooked sausage on New Year’s Eve, and lentil soup on New Year’s Day – the latter is supposed to bring your great wealth in the new year.

-Stay in the 12 Revay Hotel in the centre of Budapest
+Stay in the 12 Revay Hotel in the center of Budapest

 3. Bern, Switzerland